 In 1970s USSR, Arkady Polishchuk tries to emigrate.
 He’s a Russian Jew and journalist with critical “State secrets” – identities of KGB officers influencing foreign affairs through a state-run magazine.
-In his passage to dissent, he covers an anti-Semitic show trial, writes samizdat publications, is arrested, imprisoned and several beaten, collaborates with refuseniks and smuggles eyewitness testimony of persecuted Christians to the West.
+In his passage to dissent, he covers an anti-Semitic show trial, writes samizdat publications, is arrested, imprisoned and severely beaten, collaborates with refuseniks and smuggles eyewitness testimony of persecuted Christians to the West.
 In exile, Polishchuk is a spokesperson for human rights causes with “Door of Hope” and for Amnesty International.
 With sardonic prose and captivating detail, he captures an extraordinary moment in time with a cast of political figures that would later become part of contemporary Russia, as well as the risks taken and prices paid for freedom.

 “An incandescent and evocative debut.” – Trouw